1.1. The University exists to advance and disseminate knowledge and learning while maintaining proper ethical standards.

 (c) In the case of funding for research, consultancy or other such work, might the outputs or results be:

 4.3.
-If the answer to any of these questions is ‘yes’, the matter should be discussed further with the Head of Department, liaising with an appropriate member of the relevant departmental/subject-level ethics committee.
-If no decision can be reached, the issue should be formally referred to the departmental/subject-level ethics committee for review.
-If the departmental/subject-level ethics committee is unable to resolve the matter, and there is prima facie evidence that a substantial ethical issue is involved, the departmental/subject-level ethics committee should refer the case in question to the University Ethics Committee which will make a ruling and, if appropriate, recommendations to the University Council.
+If the answer to any of these questions is ‘yes’, the matter should be discussed further with the Head of Department, liaising with an appropriate member of the relevant local research ethics committee.
+If no decision can be reached, the issue should be formally referred to the local research ethics committee for review.
+If the local research ethics committee is unable to resolve the matter, and there is prima facie evidence that a substantial ethical issue is involved, the local research ethics committee should refer the case in question to the Academic Ethics and Compliance Committee which may in turn consult with relevant senior staff to make a ruling and, if appropriate, recommendations to the University Council.

 4.4.
-In the case of research proposals, it is up to the individual to decide in consultation with the Head of Department and the Chair of the relevant departmental/subject-level ethics committee whether it would be more appropriate to consider the funding issue separately as a preliminary issue via this route, or to incorporate it into the formal ethical approval process for the project as a whole, referring to the University Ethics Committee and Council as appropriate.
+In the case of research proposals, it is up to the individual to decide in consultation with the Head of Department and the Chair of the relevant local research ethics committee whether it would be more appropriate to consider the funding issue separately as a preliminary issue via this route, or to incorporate it into the formal ethical approval process for the project as a whole, referring to the Academic Ethics and Compliance Committee and Council as appropriate.

 5.1.
 Conflicts of interest, whether actual or perceived, can damage the credibility of an individual’s activities, and also that of the discipline, the University and the academic community as a whole.
-The University Council requires Heads of Departments to maintain a local Register of Interests of staff within their department, which should be updated annually, in line with the Departmental Register of Declared Interests: Guidance Notes for Heads of Department.
+The University requires Heads of Departments to maintain a local Register of Interests of staff within their department, which should be updated annually, in line with the Policy on declaring interests, managing conflicts of interest, and gifts and hospitality.

 5.2.
-Individuals have a responsibility to identify and declare any conflicts of interest i.e. any situations where their interests or those of others involved in their activity – whether financial, institutional, academic, political, personal or otherwise - are in conflict to the extent that they might impede or be seen to impede the validity and integrity of the work in question.
-Where a potential conflict of interest exists and cannot be avoided easily without detriment (e.g. leaving a meeting for the discussion of a particular item), it should be referred to the Head of Department in the first instance, and the relevant departmental/subject-level ethics committee should be informed.
-Formal referral to a departmental/subject-level ethics committee should be pursued where necessary.
+Individuals have a responsibility to identify and declare any conflicts of interest, ie any situations where their interests or those of others involved in their activity – whether financial, institutional, academic, political, personal or otherwise - are in conflict to the extent that they might impede or be seen to impede the validity and integrity of the work in question.
+Where a potential conflict of interest exists it should be handled in line with the Policy on declaring interests, managing conflicts of interest, and gifts and hospitality.
 Conflicts of interest should be satisfactorily addressed, through declarations and/or special safeguards where possible, before activity commences.
-For research projects, these measures should be considered explicitly as part of the formal approval process.
+For research projects, these measures should be considered explicitly as part of the formal ethical approval process.

 6.1.
 In the event of an alleged breach of the principles, standards and/or procedures laid out in this Code, the following procedures apply:

 6.2.
-Reporting concerns as a result of reasonable and honest suspicion is a service to the University and to the wider academic community, and the University will protect the interests of those who draw attention to possible ethical breaches and ensure that they do not suffer any loss, detriment, harassment or victimisation, as laid out in the University’s Public Interest Disclosure Policy and Procedures.
+Reporting concerns as a result of reasonable and honest suspicion is a service to the University and to the wider academic community, and the University will protect the interests of those who draw attention to possible ethical breaches and ensure that they do not suffer any loss, detriment, harassment or victimisation, as laid out in the University’s Speak up (public interest disclosure)